AIResearchHub/stockai/README.md

 Using simplified block recurrent transformer to predict stock prices from google news feed

-## Papers that are implemented in this algorithm:
+## Papers that are implemented in this algorithm

 Seed RL: https://arxiv.org/abs/1910.06591